mortezakowkabi/jcb-persian-documentation/026-How-to-setup-a-store-message-method-along-side-the-email-helper-class.md

 * Always **define `storeMessage()`** in your Admin Helper if you plan to track or store emails.
 * Use **default parameter values (`= null`)** to prevent runtime errors.
 * Employ the `method_exists()` check to ensure safe execution.
-* Combine this approach with Joomla’s native **logging or database storage** methods for reliability.
+* Combine this approach with Joomla's native **logging or database storage** methods for reliability.
 * Keep your code modular—avoid placing logic directly in the Email Helper.

 ---